willdurand/sonoff-webthing/README.md

 ## Usage

-This project is a fimrware, which require some hardware.
+This project is a firmware, which require some hardware.
 You need a iTead sonoff compatible device.
 See the list of compatible devices at the top of this file.
 In this section, you will find instructions to install (flash) and use the `sonoff-webthing` firmware (this project).